rubymonsters/ruby-for-beginners/source/08-methods/03-writing_methods.md

 find yourself thinking "I should add a method for this": methods add behaviour.

-Now, the first thing you should ask yourself is: "What is it that this method should do?".
+Now, the first thing you should ask yourself is: "What is it that this method should do?"
 The answer to this gives you a hint for a good method name.

 Let's say you are working on an application that deals with emails, and the thing you are trying to accomplish is formatting an email.
 So your method name